nap2000/docs/online-layout.rst

 .. _contents:
   :local:

-The online editor is layed out in 5 panels:
+The online editor has 5 panels:

 #.
 Questions
 #.
 Menu Bar